 Telephone exchange boundary maps

 Telephone exchange boundary maps document the service territories of Incumbent Local Exchange Carriers (ILEC).
 An ILEC is the traditional local telephone company in an area.
 Statewide ILEC service territory maps are available in two sizes: letter (ANSI A) and poster (ANSI E).
-Telephone exchange boundaries are also depicted in an online interactive map.

 Maps for Boundary Change Cases